ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Dialogue Collection Supplementary Details

-\paragraph{Why Synchronous Dialogues?} Given participants' required level of expertise and to ensure naturalness during dialogue collection, we opted for synchronous dialogue sessions.
-Indeed, such a choice introduces tight requirements about participants' availability and corresponding attributable effort.
-However, asynchronous dialogues can potentially lead to harsher drawbacks, such as an extended data collection period.
-Additionally, in an asynchronous dialogue, dialogue properties like the partial observability of \texttt{P} can be quickly overcome due to the absence of a time limit.
-Conversely, short synchronous dialogue sessions encourage both dialogue partners to maximize the exchanged information flow alike a natural goal-oriented conversation.
+\paragraph{Why Synchronous Dialogues?} Given subjects' required level of expertise and to ensure naturalness during dialogue collection, we opted for synchronous dialogues.
+Indeed, such a choice introduces tight requirements about subjects' availability and corresponding attributable effort.
+However, asynchronous dialogues can also have potential drawbacks, such as an extended data collection period.
+Additionally, in an asynchronous dialogue, dialogue properties like the partial observability of \p can be quickly overcome due to the absence of a time limit.
+Conversely, short synchronous dialogues encourage both subjects to maximize the exchanged information flow in the same way as a natural goal-oriented conversation.

 \paragraph{Data Collection Interfaces} We develop role-specific collection interfaces based on the Mephisto library\footnote{\url{https://github.com/facebookresearch/Mephisto}}.
 We opt for a standalone data collection application that does not impose additional participation steps apart from initial data submission.
-Upon connection between dialogue partners, associated paper content is loaded, and dialogue roles are attributed to each participant.
-Coherently with the given formulation, no worker payment was considered, but an award system is devised to encourage attendance further.
-To avoid \texttt{DE} message without supportive facts, the system notifies when no facts have been highlighted upon a message sent.
-Additionally, a hint system encourages both dialogue partners to suggest discussing previous dialogue turns encouraging opinions exchange.
+Upon connection of both subjects for a dialogue, the corresponding paper content is loaded, and dialogue roles are attributed to each subject.
+Coherently with the given formulation, no worker payment was considered, but an award system is devised to encourage attendance.
+To avoid a \e message without supportive facts, the system notifies when no facts have been highlighted upon a message sent.
+Additionally, a hint system encourages both subjects to suggest discussing previous dialogue turns encouraging opinions exchange.
 Figure \ref{fig:collection_interfaces} reports the data collection interfaces for both dialogue roles.
-Both interfaces reflect the asymmetrical nature of the dialogue by restricting information to individual roles.
+Both interfaces reflect the asymmetric nature of the dialogue by restricting information to individual roles.

-\paragraph{Implementation Limitations} The major limitation of our implementation concerns the chosen interface library.
-More precisely, the Mephisto library has been developed for crowdsourcing.
-In crowdsourcing, there are no restrictions about joining a specific task instance, i.e. a dialogue in our setting.
-However, we require advanced access control operations to guarantee participants can only join their scheduled dialogue sessions.
-For this reason, we couldn't allow parallel dialogue sessions.
-This limitation significantly reduced the number of possible dialogue sessions and, thus, dialogues.
-We opted for an existing data collection platform to avoid the burden of building one from scratch.
-Nonetheless, there might be a need to define a custom crowdsourcing platform to overcome this major limitation.
-We leave platform improvements as future work.